Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 1 package active dry yeast or fast-rise yeast

 1/2 cup warm water (105° to 115°F)

-Close bag, release air and work with fingers until completely blended.
+Close bag, release air out of the bag and work with fingers until completely blended.
 Let rest 15 minutes.

 Open the bag and add:

 1 tablespoon vegetable oil

 Mix well until the dough pulls away from the sides of the bag–about 5 minutes.